ssohail123/githubactionsofreactapp/README.md

-Here’s the concise version of the `README.md` file with only the essential information and a **one-line explanation** for caching:

----

 # Deploy React to GitHub Pages

 This project demonstrates how to deploy a React application to GitHub Pages using GitHub Actions.
 The workflow includes testing, building, and deploying the application, along with a SonarCloud scan for code quality analysis.

----

 ## Workflow Overview